Instagram can be a great marketing tool for you.

 What designers can learn from Lifestyle brands

 They are not just posting pictures of their lives, Lifestyle brands are making you feel intimately connected to them.
 That their lives are better than others.
+Lifestyle brands are crafting a persuasive story.
+They are not randomly posting images to their social media.

 We see this trend being used by many influencers, but the ones that use it best are lifestyle brands.
 They have an Instagram strategy that is centered around their brand and product.
 They share lifestyle posts to help people transform themselves to be more like them through buying the items that they recommend.
+They have a gorgeous family let me tell you what my strategy was behind the outfit we chose to make this picture look so great.
+Buy those items here.
+What you love my bedroom?
+I do too!
+Here is how you too can have such a delightful space, buy here.

 Interior Designers shy from the camera and they miss out